Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: Review of BP-based Multi-Object Tracking

-Note that since we introduce a new \ac{po} for each measurement, the number of POs would grow with time $k$.
-Therefore, legacy and new POs whose approximate existence probabilities are below a threshold $T_{\mathrm{pru}}$ are pruned, i.e., removed from the state space.
+Note that since we introduce a new \ac{po} for each measurement, the number of POs grows with time $k$.
+Therefore, legacy and new POs whose approximate existence probabilities are below a threshold $T_{\text{pru}}$ are pruned, i.e., removed from the state space.